 At Tigh Ruaraidh there is no shortage of wildlife either, whether on land or at sea.
 You don’t even have to stray beyond the comfort of your armchairs!
 And you’d have to be very unlucky during your stay here not to see anything of interest.
 Otters are regularly seen throughout the year in the sea and along the rocks below the house, and if you’re really lucky you may even see one exploring the garden!
 In season, seals, dolphins, basking sharks, pilot and Minke whales are frequently seen from the house in the waters of the Inner Sound.

 The number of bird species recorded in our visitors’ books is diverse and sometimes surprising.
 It is possible to see anything from the awe-inspiring white-tailed sea eagle or golden eagle to tiny wrens.
 Watching gannets fold their wings and dive is a sight one never fails to marvel at.
-Siskin, greenfinch and goldfinch are regular visitors to the bird table outside the sitting room window along with most of the common garden birds.
+Siskin, greenfinch and goldfinch are regular visitors to the bird feeders outside the sitting room window along with most of the common garden birds.
 Wheatear, snipe, ringed plover, red and black throated and great northern divers, warblers ... the list goes on and on!

 The Red Deer Rut